jademelliti/FPGA/README.md

 # FPGA

-Utilisation de Vivado:
+Using Vivado:
-- Implémentation de Ascon
+- Implementation of Ascon
 - Simulation
-- Génération du bitstream pour la carte FPGA
+- Generating the bitstream for the FPGA board
-- Utilisation un protocole de communication de type UART
+- Use of a UART-type communication protocol
-- Chiffrement/déchiffrement Ascon des données
+- Ascon data encryption/decryption

-Utilisation de Python:
+Using of Python:
-- Lire le fichier ECG encrypté
+- Read the encrypted ECG file
-- Décrypter
+- Decrypt
-- Analyser les signaux (BPM...)
+- Analyse signals (BPM, etc.)